nicoespeon/understandlegacycode.com/content/blog/is-it-to-the-newer-developer-to-pay-back-others-technical-debt.md

 ---
-title: Is it to the newer developer to pay back others' technical debt?
+title: Is it up to the newer developer to pay back others' technical debt?
 date: 2020-02-03T03:23:12.338Z
 description: >-
   And what you can do about it if you find yourself in such situation.